Asian palm civet: Evolution

-In mythology
+In culture

 In Philippine mythology, the Bagobo people believe a being named Lakivot was said to be a huge and powerful palm civet who can talk.
 Lakivot defeated various monsters, including the one-eyed monster Ogassi and the busaw beings who guarded the Tree of Gold, which had the Flower of Gold that he sought.
 He was eventually transformed into a handsome young man, and married the person to whom he gave the Flower of Gold.

+The Philippine twenty-peso note currently features the Asian palm civet on the reverse side.